 Old fashioned homemade yeast rolls recipe from scratch.
 How to make quick crescent rolls with Rapid Rise Yeast.

-The aroma of these homemade rolls will keep your family hanging around the kitchen, the most popular room in the house.
+The aroma of these homemade rolls will keep family hanging around the kitchen, the most popular room in the home.

 Slather them with butter, let them dissolve in your

 mouth, and you will know the time that it took to make them was a wise choice.

 Mix yeast and 3 3/4 cups of the flour in a large mixing bowl.
 Set aside.
 Reserve 1/2 cup flour for later use.